Placeholder-Software/Dissonance/docs/Basics/Choosing-A-Network.md

 ### Steamworks P2P

 [Steamworks.Net](https://steamworks.github.io/) is a free low level wrapper around the Steamworks SDK.
 This integration requires that all users are logged into a [Steam](https://store.steampowered.com/) account.
 If your game already uses Steam networking this can be a free and low latency way to set up voice.
-Setting this up to work with Dissonance requires a little extra scripting - first you must set up a network session with `Steamworks.Net`,please refer to the [Getting Started](../Basics/Quick-Start-Steamworks.Net-P2P.md) tutorial for more details.
+Setting this up to work with Dissonance requires a little extra scripting - first you must set up a network session with `Steamworks.Net`, please refer to the [Getting Started](../Basics/Quick-Start-Steamworks.Net-P2P.md) tutorial for more details.

  - Full P2P
  - No CCU limit